 Impressions to Measure

-Amount of web traffic on to your site from the social media networks will be crucial.
+The amount of web traffic on your site from social media networks will be crucial.
 It is a first step of converting the followers in customers since you are aware that they are interested to find more about the company.
-Suppose your campaigns get plenty of engagement and reach but have improvement in the web traffic; this can be the sign to take the call to action.
+Suppose your campaigns get plenty of engagement and reach but have an improvement in the web traffic; this can be the sign to take the call to action.